Student Medical Checklist

 - Health Summary: Bring a health summary from your health care provider if you have chronic health problems (like asthma or diabetes).
 This helps the Health Services staff to provide you with the best possible care.
 We also suggest you make an appointment to establish care with a provider before you become ill if you have ongoing health needs.

 - Prescription Medications: Bring enough of your ongoing medications for the first month of school and bring a copy of the prescription with you.
 Plan ahead for refills.

 - Bring a first aid kit.
 Make sure it includes a thermometer.
-Once on campus, remember Health Services is available to all students, regardless of health insurance coverage.
+Once on campus, remember Health Services are available to all students, regardless of health insurance coverage.